thake/avro4k-kafka-serializer/Readme.md

 - `record.packages`
   The packages in which record types annotated with `@AvroName`, `@AvroAlias` and `@AvroNamespace` can be found.
-Packages are separated by a colon `,`.
+Packages are separated by a comma `,`.
 Only needed for deserialization.

   - Type: string
   - Default: null